 - Tactical asset allocation (or market timing) cannot be expected to consistently add value in the long-term.

-- High quality assets are a crucial element of risk control in a portfolio.
-Risk of permanent loss of capital should be minimised to the greatest extent possible.
+- Quality assets are a crucial element of risk control in a portfolio.
+Risk of permanent loss of capital should be minimised to the extent possible.

 - Where active management is determined not to add value, such as in markets deemed to be highly efficient, passive management is the default choice.